Application and admission

 8 weeks prior to course start

 Admission criteria and documentation

-To be admitted on Master of Disaster Management or individual courses within this programme, you must meet the following criteria:
+To be admitted to the Master of Disaster Management programme or individual courses within this programme, you must meet the following criteria:

 Any Bachelor's or Master’s degree obtained from a recognized higher education institution in Denmark or abroad can qualify for admission to Master of Disaster Management.

 We only accepts certified copies of the degree certificates/diplomas and transcript of records.
 If the document is not in English, it must be accompanied by a certified English translation.
 A certified copy is a copy of the academic document with an original stamp from the higher education institution or any other recognized legal/public body.
 Only copies of academic documents bearing original stamps are accepted.